This is the complete guide to voter engagement (how to turn out the vote).

 Recently, increasingly more campaigns have begun to pay hourly wages (usually around $15/hour) to interns who can commit to a part-time schedule.
 Paying your interns allows individuals from all backgrounds to get their footing in the campaign world—not just those who have the safety net to work long hours for no compensation.

 Internships are a formalized program that sets up a schedule for people to work for a campaign to gain important skills (and often earn an hourly wage) in exchange for providing services to the campaign.
-In contrast, volunteers schedule shorter 2–4 hour shifts to help with a specific task, such as phonebanking or canvassing, because they sincerely believe in the campaign’s cause.
+In contrast, volunteers schedule shorter 2–4 hour shifts to help with a specific voter engagement tasks, such as phonebanking or canvassing, because they sincerely believe in the campaign’s cause.
 Interns can approximate the work of a fraction of a staff member, while a volunteer’s involvement provides additional voter contact capacity.

 Interns can work as little or as many hours as you have set up within your program.
 Once you create your intern schedule, make sure both the campaign and intern agree on the commitment.
 It’s also valuable to take time out of the schedule to provide training or career/personal development to help interns grow as they provide value to your campaign.
 A standard intern program is 20 hours a week—spreading hours across 5–7 days when the most help is needed (e.g., 4 pm–8 pm on weekdays and 12 pm–4 pm on weekends when voter contact is the most effective).
 If paying your interns, make sure to educate yourself on the state-based employment laws and what qualifies as part-time or overtime work.

 Volunteers are crucial because they allow your campaign to scale its voter contact.
 For instance, one field organizer can spend 8 hours a day talking to voters seven days a week for a month but will speak to the same number of voters every week because an organization is only one person and can only do what one person can do.
-A field organizer who recruits and retains 10 volunteers over 2 weeks can talk to exponentially more voters because, well, they have more cumulative time for phone calls, door knocking, or sending out text messages.
+A field organizer who recruits and retains 10 volunteers over 2 weeks can engage with exponentially more voters because, well, they have more cumulative time for phone calls, door knocking, or sending out text messages.

 Organizing a phonebank, text bank, or canvass launch is one of the most common activities on a campaign.
 Let’s first start by defining phone banking, canvassing, and text banking.
 Simply put, they are in-person events whose goal is to bring volunteers together to contact targeted voters with a scripted but personalized message.
-This section will walk you through the steps needed to pull off a successful voter contact event.
+This section will walk you through the steps needed to pull off a successful voter engagement event.

 First, create your list of prospective volunteers to call, and ask them to commit to a volunteer shift.
 To make your list, you can pull from a few places.
 Gather all of the strong supporters that you have previously identified during voter contact, any online volunteer sign-ups from your campaign website, in-district small-dollar donors, existing lists from local parties, and your network, to name a few sources.
-You can also add a question to your voter contact scripts to ask strongly identified supporters if they are interested in volunteering.
+You can also add a question to your voter engagement scripts to ask strongly identified supporters if they are interested in volunteering.

 Once you start calling and find people willing to volunteer, schedule them for an intentional time or volunteer shift—field staff usually refer to this as “shifting” a volunteer.
 Volunteer shifts are generally 2 hours for phonebanking to call 60 voters and 3–4 hours for canvassing to knock on 30–40 doors.
 Take shifting seriously as it makes volunteers more likely to show up if they have an intentional appointment on their calendar.
 Schedule your volunteers for the same time; it’s much easier to train and set up a group of volunteers rather than receiving and “launching” a volunteer one at a time.